 2018 – Houston Open [Pre- Masters] Ian Poulter

-As we can see from this list if we exclude the three WGC’s where you would always expect a bigger name to be focused on bagging the trophy only three of them, the 2021 Valero Texas Open and the RBC Canadian Open have been won by big names, Jordan Spieth and Rory McIlroy twice in Canada, and in Spieth’s case having been winless for so long he was clearly 100% focused.
+From the list going back through 2022 and beyond if we exclude the three WGC’s where you would always expect a bigger name to be focused on bagging the trophy only three of them, the 2021 Valero Texas Open and the RBC Canadian Open have been won by big names, Jordan Spieth and Rory McIlroy twice in Canada, and in Spieth’s case, similarly to Day, having been winless for so long he was clearly 100% focused.
 With the remaining twelve though having been won by ‘lesser names’ it is clear that in general it makes sense to swerve the marquee names when they tee it up the week before a Major as they will most likely be using the event as a tune up.

-Prior to Schauffele’s win last year this is a pattern that has also been rubber stamped in this event over the years with Rickie Fowler back in 2015 arguably the last winner who was seen as one of the main contenders for the Open the previous week.
+Prior to Schauffele’s win last year this is a pattern that has been rubber stamped in this event over the years with Rickie Fowler back in 2015 arguably the last previous winner who was seen as one of the main contenders for the Open.

-Looking at form coming in to the week and both the 2019 and 2020 winners Wiesberger and Rai had telegraphed their victories here by finishing runner up in Ireland the week before while last years winner Mi Woo Lee had played solidly to finish 17th in Ireland the previous week.
+Looking at form coming in to the week and both the 2019 and 2020 winners Wiesberger and Rai had telegraphed their victories here by finishing runner up in Ireland the week before while Min Woo Lee had played solidly to finish 17th in Ireland the previous week.
 Schauffele meanwhile had of course triumphed in his previous start at the Travelers.

-Finally in relation to course form while we only have three years to go on the last two winners Lee and Rai had played solidly on the track the year before to finish 30th and ninth respectively, while Schauffele had been tenth here the year before.
+Finally in relation to course form while we only have four years to go on Lee and Rai had played solidly on the track the year before to finish 30th and ninth respectively, while Schauffele had been tenth here the year before.

-Scoring here is needless to say very much dictated by the weather conditions with the 2020 edition, which was played later in the year in tougher conditions seeing Rai post 11- under.
-The other two editions though have seen 18- under and 22- under totals posted by the eventual winner.
+Scoring here is needless to say very much dictated by the weather conditions with the 2020 edition, which was played later in the year in tougher conditions seeing Rai post 11- under while the 2019 and 2021 editions have seen 18- under and 22- under totals posted by the eventual winner.
 Last year however tough conditions were in play and Schauffele ground out a win with a 7- under total.

-With wind being the courses main protection the first thing to note is that Mother Nature looks set to play its part this week with 30mph+ gusts expected across the four days.
+With wind being the courses main protection the first thing to note is that Mother Nature looks set to play its part this week with 25mph+ gusts expected across the four days.

-Temperatures look set to sit around the high 60s to 70 across the week with no rain of significance expected.
+Temperatures look set to sit around the mid 60s with the occasional shower a possibility.

 As I always say though this could all change!